astronomer/docs/astro/test-and-troubleshoot-locally.md

 To improve the performance of your environment, you can:

- - Adjust CPU and memory resource allocation in your Docker resources configuration.
+ - Adjust CPU and memory resource allocation in your Docker configuration.
 Be aware that increasing Docker resource allocation might decrease the performance of your computer.
-- Modify Airflow-level environment variables to improve the performance of your local environment, including concurrency and parallelism.
+ - Modify Airflow-level environment variables, including concurrency and parallelism.
 See [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers).

 Generating DAGs dynamically can also decrease the performance of your local Airflow environment, though it's a common authoring pattern for advanced use cases.
-For more information, see ["Dynamically Generating DAGs in Airflow"](https://www.astronomer.io/guides/dynamically-generating-dags/).
+For more information, see [Dynamically Generating DAGs in Airflow](https://www.astronomer.io/guides/dynamically-generating-dags/).
 If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to a Deployment on Astro that's dedicated to testing.

 ### Astro project won't load after `astro dev start`